 To you, swaddling might feel like being in a straitjacket.
 But to a crying, fussy baby, it’s like being back in the womb.
 How tight do you wrap this baby burrito?
-Snug enough so she can’t wriggle her arms and legs free.
-Make sure to always place her on her back.
-Stop swaddling when she is able to roll over on her own.
+Snug enough so they can’t wriggle their arms and legs free.
+Make sure to always place them on their back.
+Stop swaddling when they are able to roll over on their own.

 Parents tend to cradle a colicky baby face-up, but that may not help.
-Instead, hold her face down -- with your hand under her belly and her head on your forearm.
-The pressure on her tummy can help relieve uncomfortable gas.
+Instead, hold their face down -- with your hand under their belly and their head on your forearm.
+The pressure on their tummy can help relieve uncomfortable gas.

 Turn On White Noise